-The Zoo’s troop of mandrills can be seen near the Thelma and Henry Doelger Primate Discovery Center.
+The Zoo’s troop of mandrills can be seen in the Thelma and Henry Doelger Primate Discovery Center.
 Note that a portion of the Primate Discovery Center has been removed to make room for the new Madagascar Center.

 Male mandrills are significantly larger than the females, weighing from 44-62 pounds, while females can weigh up to 25 pounds.
 This baboon has a stocky, powerful body and muscular arms.
 The overall coat is olive-brown with an irregularly barred pattern with a pale belly and chest.
 Mandrills have large cheek pouches that allow them to store food away for later.

 The males’ massive heads appear too large for their bodies, and they have a blue to purple naked rump which is duller in females and juveniles.
 The male’s muzzle is large; the nose is bright red with blue, ridged swelling running lengthwise on either side.
 They also have white cheek whiskers, a yellow beard and a dark brown crest on the crown of the head.
 The females and juveniles are similar but duller because the bright red pigment is dependent upon adult male hormones.
 The blue coloring requires a similar hormone, but once established, it becomes structural and permanent.

 Mandrills are found in the subtropical forests of southwest Cameroon, western Gabon, Equatorial Guinea and southwest Congo.

 In the wild, mandrills feed on fruits, roots, leaves, plants, seeds, nuts, fungi, snails, worms, herbs, insects and tubers.
 They may also eat the fruit of the oil palm and manioc obtained from nearby farmers.
 At the Zoo, the mandrills are fed a diet of fruits, vegetables, and monkey chow.